haskellweekly/haskellweekly/data/newsletter/issue-171.markdown

 -   [Dead-simple TCP/IP services using servant](https://blog.jle.im/entry/simple-tcpip-services-servant.html) by Justin Le

-    > Servant is usually advertised as a tool for writing web servers, web applications, and REST APIs, but it’s easily adapted to write non-web things as well.
-Let’s dive in and write a simple TCP/IP service (a todo list manager) to see how straightforward the process is!
+    > Servant is usually advertised as a tool for writing web servers, web applications, and REST APIs, but it's easily adapted to write non-web things as well.
+Let's dive in and write a simple TCP/IP service (a todo list manager) to see how straightforward the process is!

 -   [reflex-vty](https://github.com/reflex-frp/reflex-vty/tree/f80dff64b1312b42b704ee96471d0464c3b7df74) by Ali Abrar